Antinuclear Antibody (ANA) Testing Protocol

 Recommendations and Topics

-This guideline describes the appropriate use of antinuclear antibody (ANA) testing in the diagnosis of connective tissue disease (CTD) in adults aged ≥ 19 years.
-The guideline does NOT address ANA testing in the investigation of unexplained infertility, adverse pregnancy outcomes, liver disease or thrombotic disorders.
+This protocol describes the appropriate use of antinuclear antibody (ANA) testing in the diagnosis of connective tissue disease (CTD) in adults aged ≥ 19 years.
+The protocol does NOT address ANA testing in the investigation of unexplained infertility, adverse pregnancy outcomes, liver disease or thrombotic disorders.

 - ANA testing need only be ordered once.